Man-Wai Chu

 Scholarly Activity

-Man-Wai Chu’s research focuses on using innovative assessments, such as interactive digital environments, to measure students’ performance-based skills in the classroom and on standardized tests.
-An extension of her research with these assessments has led her to studying students’ development of mental models and their associations with affective variables that enhance assessment performance; this research is guided by the Learning Errors and Formative Feedback (LEAFF) model.
-Man-Wai approaches her research using a variety of quantitative methods such as such as repeated measures design, Hierarchical Linear Modeling, Structural Equation Modeling, and Bayesian Network Modeling.
+Man-Wai Chu’s research focuses on using innovative science assessments, such as interactive digital environments, to measure students’ performance-based science skills in the classroom and on standardized tests.
+She approaches her research using a variety of quantitative methods such as such as repeated measures design, Hierarchical Linear Modeling, and Structural Equation Modeling.

 Interests: